 Tire Terminology

-Do you feel like your mechanic is speaking a different language when he/she talks about tires?
+Do you feel like your auto mechanic is speaking a different language when they talk about tires?
 We have provided the tire terminology below to help you understand how your tires are constructed and to help you make informed decisions about your vehicle.

 Tire Construction